Category: Commands of Christ

 At some point in your Christian walk; God is going to ask you to do something you feel unworthy of doing.

-There are countless times in the Old Testament (take a look at Moses’s early ministry, for example) where prophets openly told God that they didn’t feel unworthy; but this is the first time in the New Testament that we have a person who had a strong reputation for serving God (even if it didn’t make him well-liked but some religious groups) say he’s unworthy.
+There are countless times in the Old Testament (take a look at Moses’s early ministry, for example) where prophets openly told God that they didn’t feel worthy; but this is the first time in the New Testament that we have a person who had a strong reputation for serving God (even if it didn’t make him well-liked by some religious groups) say he’s unworthy.

 But what does Jesus, the one that John knows came to literally be the savior of humankind, say to John: “Permit it at this time.”
 Then, John pushes those feelings of unworthiness aside.
 John knows he’s looking at the Son of God.
 He’s known Jesus was the Son of God since before either of them were born (which is a really cool story).
 John then does the uncomfortable thing Jesus asked him to do.